amnn/typed-geomlab-report/report.md

 We based our work on that of Cartwright and Fagan\ \cite{cartwright1991soft} who extended HM to model constraints over types in a manner solvable by unification.
 Their goal was to create a \textit{soft} type system that introduces runtime checks when unification fails instead of rejecting programs.
 However, their techniques proved to be intuitive and easily extensible when applied to a traditional ``hard'' type system and were invaluable for our work.

 We also owe a debt of thanks to Didier \text{R\'emy}\ \cite{Remy/records91}, for his encoding of record types.
-It is his ``simple'' encoding that forms the basis of Cartwright and Fagan's soft type system, and his full encoding that we altered in this dissertation to permit infinite families of types (Section\ \ref{sec:tagged-variants}) in a similar fashion to Cartwright and Fagan's adaptation.
+It is his ``simple'' encoding that forms the basis of Cartwright and Fagan's soft type system and his full encoding that we altered in this dissertation to permit infinite families of types (Section\ \ref{sec:tagged-variants}) in a similar fashion to Cartwright and Fagan's adaptation.

 \textit{Case types} (Section\ \ref{sec:case-types}) are our contribution to the field.
-We build up a context by paying attention to the arms of case expressions we recursed into before type checking an expression, and the type it is assigned applies only within this context.
+We build up a context by paying attention to the arms of case expressions we recursed into before type checking an expression and the type it is assigned applies only within this context.
 Being able to describe types whose behaviour differs by context grants us a greater degree of flexibility over \textit{discriminative types}.
-We use this flexibility to infer the types of many common data structures from the patterns that destructure them, and the way their constituent parts are used.
+We use this flexibility to infer the types of many common data structures from the patterns that destructure them and the way their constituent parts are used.

 As well as an algorithm for type assignment with \textit{case types}, a prototype implementation for \textit{GeomLab} is provided (Appendix\ \ref{app:listings}), based on an optimised implementation of Hindley--Milner\ \cite{oleg13ocamltc}.